Roman von Ungern-Sternberg: Restoration of Outer Mongolian independence

-After the capture of Maimacheng, Ungern joined his troops attacking Chinese troops at the Consular Settlement.
+After the capture of Maimaicheng, Ungern joined his troops attacking Chinese troops at the Consular Settlement.
 After a Chinese counterattack, Ungern's soldiers retreated a short distance northeast and then launched another attack with the support of another Cossack and Mongolian detachment, which began an attack from the northeast and northwest.
 Ungern's troops gradually moved westwards in Urga, pursuing retreating Chinese soldiers.

 The capital city was finally taken on the evening of 4 February.
 Chinese civilian administrators and military commanders abandoned their soldiers and fled northwards from Urga in 11 cars in the night of 3–4 February.
 Chinese troops fled northward on 4 and 5 February.
 They massacred any Mongolian civilians they encountered along the road from Urga to the Russian border.

 Russian settlers who supported the Reds moved from Urga, together with the fleeing Chinese troops.
 During the capture of Urga, the Chinese lost about 1500 men, and Ungern's forces suffered about 60 casualties.

-After the battle, Ungern's troops began plundering Chinese stores and killing Russian Jews who were living in Urga, as the Cossacks had also been set against the Jews.
+After the battle, Ungern's troops, initially welcomed as liberators by a populace tired of living under Chinese rule, began plundering Chinese stores and killing Russian Jews who were living in Urga, as the Cossacks had also been set against the Jews.
 Ungern himself ordered the Jews to be killed except for those who had notes from him sparing their lives.
-It has been estimated by surviving archival documents and memoirs that 43–50 Jews were killed during Ungern's stay in Mongolia, about 5%–6% of all those executed under his orders.
-Several days later, the looting by his troops was stopped by Ungern, but his secret police bureau, led by Colonel Leonid Sipailo, continued searching for "Reds".
+It has been estimated by surviving archival documents and memoirs that 43–50 Jews were killed during Ungern's stay in Mongolia, about 5–6% of all those executed under his orders.
+This pogrom effectively eliminated Urga's entire Jewish community at the time.

+Several days later, Ungern stopped the looting, but his secret police bureau, led by Colonel Leonid Sipailov, who had already developed a reputation for serious brutality under Ungern in Russia, continued searching for "Reds".
 Between 11 and 13 March, Ungern captured a fortified Chinese base at Choir, between the Otsol Uul and Choiryn Bogd Uul Mountains, south of Urga.
 Ungern had 900 troops and the Chinese defenders about 1500.
 After capturing Choir, Ungern returned to Urga.
 His detachments, consisting of Cossacks and Mongols, moved southward to Zamyn-Üüd, a frontier settlement and another Chinese base.
 The defending Chinese soldiers abandoned Zamyn-Üüd without a fight.

 When the remaining Chinese troops, having retreated to northern Mongolia near Kyakhta, attempted to go around Urga to the west to reach China, the Russians and the Mongols feared that they were attempting to recapture Urga.
-Several hundred Cossack and Mongol troops were dispatched to stop the Chinese forces, which numbered several thousand, in the area of Talyn Ulaankhad Hill near the Urga–Uliastai road in central Mongolia.
-After a battle that raged from 30 March to 2 April in which more than 1000 Chinese and approximately 100 Mongols, Russians and Buryats were killed, the Chinese were routed and chased to the southern border of the country.
+Several hundred Cossack and Mongol troops were dispatched to stop the several thousand Chinese in the area of Talyn Ulaankhad Hill near the Urga–Uliastai road in central Mongolia.
+After a battle that raged from 30 March to 2 April in which more than a thousand Chinese and approximately 100 Mongols, Russians and Buryats were killed, the Chinese were routed and chased to the southern border of the country.
 Thus Chinese forces left Outer Mongolia.